 You can set a timeout for every interaction to be performed in a random sequence.
+It determines the time, in seconds, during which an interaction must be completed.

 To do this, pass the interactionTimeout parameter to the following property of the LCLunaConfiguration class:

+'''

 @property (nonatomic, strong) LCInteractionsConfig interactionsConfig;

+'''